adi-itgg/AITJsEval/README.md

 ```

 ## Proguard Rules
-If you are using Proguard `minifyEnabled true`
-Add this rules to your *proguard-rules.pro* file.
+If you are using Proguard `minifyEnabled true`, Add this rules to your *proguard-rules.pro* file.
 ```pro
 -keepattributes JavascriptInterface
 -keepclassmembers class * {